philipclaesson/rainbow/README.md

 ## squares
-- [ ] balls should not start in the middle of the thing
+- [ ] moving fast looses the ball
-- [ ] should be able to put balls anywhere in desktop
+- [ ] dropping two balls in the same square works unexpectedly